Background pattern

 Estradiol Meriestra is used for:

-Relief of symptoms that appear after menopause.
+Relief of symptoms that occur after menopause.

 Prevention of osteoporosis

-Before starting (or restarting) THS, your doctor will ask you questions about your medical history and that of your family.
+Before starting (or restarting) HRT, your doctor will ask you questions about your medical history and that of your family.
 Your doctor may need to perform a medical examination that may include a breast examination and/or an internal examination, if necessary.

 Undergo frequent mammograms, as determined by your doctor.

-Do Not Take Estradiol Meriestra
+Do not take Estradiol Meriestra

-Do Not Take Estradiol Meriestra
+Do not take Estradiol Meriestra

-• if you have unexplained vaginal bleeding,
+• if you have vaginal bleeding of unknown origin,

-• if you have an excessive thickening of the inner wall of the uterus (endometrial hyperplasia) that is not being treated,
+• if you have excessive thickening of the uterine lining(endometrial hyperplasia) that is not being treated,

-• if you have or have had a blood clot in a vein (thrombosis) in any location, such as the legs (deep vein thrombosis) or lungs (pulmonary embolism),
+• if you have or have had a blood clot in a vein(thrombosis) in a place such as the legs (deep vein thrombosis) or lungs (pulmonary embolism),

-• if you have any bleeding disorder (such as a deficiency of protein C, protein S, or antithrombin),
+• if you have a blood coagulation disorder(such as a deficiency of protein C, protein S, or antithrombin),

-Warnings and Precautions
+Warnings and precautions

 Consult your doctor or pharmacist before starting to take Estradiol Meriestra.

-• fibroids within the uterus,
+• fibroids in the uterus,

-• increased risk of developing blood clots (see "Blood clots in a vein (thrombosis)")
+• increased risk of developing blood clots (see "Blood clots in a vein (thrombosis)"),

-• increased risk of developing estrogen-sensitive cancer (e.g., having a mother, sister, or grandmother who has had breast cancer),
+• increased risk of developing an estrogen-sensitive cancer (e.g., having a mother, sister, or grandmother who has had breast cancer),

 • high blood pressure,